AchiniPramoda/3YS2_SPM_Hotel_Management/README.md

   5. Then server is start running on PORT 8345

-# How to start frontend application-----
+# How to start frontend application

 --Start react application---
   1. Navigate to the "Frontend" folder